tamilselvankanesan/tamils/micro/Readme.txt

 	Make sure *not* to extend SpringBootServletInitializer and make sure spring-web dependency is not there in pom.xml.

 Person and address services:
 	Are the actual services and register with discovery service.
+Use ${PORT:0} to assign dynamic port

 Config service:
 	To maintain the configuration in one place.